Angry black woman: Public health

-Hyper-visibility in Workplaces
+Hyper-visibility in workplaces

-"Angry Black woman stereotype" is one of the ways in which Black women are made hyper-visible.
+The Angry Black woman stereotype is one of the ways in which Black women are made hyper-visible.
 Hyper-visibility happens when people focus too much on someone's race, leading to their personality being disregarded.
 Black women often face this in workplaces while being victims of this negative stereotype that increases their risk of performance pressure and stress.
 It may cause them to change their behavior or appearance as it reduces their sense of identity, as well as working harder to prove their worth.
 The fear of stereotype threat and becoming unemployed from their workplace not only leads them to pushing themselves to tokenized by the white-dominant work force in order to be treated fairly, but it also increases their risk of mental health issues like anxiety.
 In predominately White workplaces, Black women are often viewed as many racial stereotypes along which they are being undervalued, preventing them from expressing their authentic personality and skills.
 White and Black colleagues can express many types of emotions at work, although, Black women's stress are often misperceived as anger, usually when dealing with poorly managed conflicts, and happiness.